21 August 2017: Major update of Standard Terms database

 The Standard Terms database contains terms and definitions to describe pharmaceutical dose forms, routes and methods of administration, containers, closures, administration devices and units of presentation.
 It contains agreed combinations of terms, for example to describe where two or more items are packaged together, or where a pharmaceutical dose form and a container are described using a single term.
 It also contains patient-friendly terms, which are generally shorter terms that, where justified and authorised by the competent authority, may be used on certain labels where space is limited.

 The lists of Standard Terms were initially drawn up by the European Pharmacopoeia Commission further to the request of the EU Commission for use in marketing authorisation applications (MAAs), summaries of product characteristics (SmPCs), labelling and electronic communications.
 They are currently provided in 34 languages from around the world: Albanian, Bosnian, Bulgarian, Chinese, Croatian, Czech, Danish, Dutch, English, Estonian, Finnish, French, German, Greek, Hungarian, Icelandic, Italian, Kazakh, Latvian, Lithuanian, Macedonian, Maltese, Norwegian, Polish, Portuguese, Romanian, Russian, Serbian, Slovak, Slovene, Spanish, Swedish, Turkish and Ukrainian.

-Standard Terms was originally a printed publication, until the 5th Edition, published in December 2004, which was published alongside an online database.
+The first list of Standard Terms was published in a special edition of Pharmeuropa in October 1996.
+It was originally available only as a printed publication, until the 5th Edition, published in December 2004, which was published alongside an online database.
 Since April 2008 Standard Terms has only been available as an online database.
 In 2014 the database was completely revised, introducing many new features and functionalities, as well as making access available free of charge.
 In 2016 an updated version was released, introducing additional features such as units of presentation, mapped terms and APIs (application programme interfaces, or web services).
 In 2017 a further update was released in the form of the current database, which introduced the tagging system that allows the inclusion of ‘non-traditional’ Standard Terms that are intended only for specific uses such as adverse-event reporting.

 Further information is available in the Introduction and guidance for use.